-1.1 This report seeks to inform Members of the Social Services Scrutiny Committee of the findings of the task and finish group that was established to review charges for non-residential care set by Caerphilly County Borough Council.
-Committee Members are asked to consider the recommendations of the review group and then determine their recommendations to the Cabinet.
+1.1 This report seeks to inform Members of Cabinet of the findings of the task and finish group that was established to review charges for non-residential care set by Caerphilly County Borough Council, and the recommendations of the Social Services Scrutiny Committee when this matter was discussed at a meeting held on Tuesday 23 November 2021.
+Cabinet Members are asked to consider the recommendations of the Social Services Scrutiny Committee before making a final decision.